Any breakout group activity to capture ideas and generate dialogue around them

 The rotating review process allows each team to receive focused review from each of the other teams.
 This process also increases the participation and ownership of the entire work by all members.
 And surprisingly, the rotating review process takes about the same amount of time as the standard report-back process!

-Use shared document(s) or a collaboration board in tools like Mural, Miro, JamBoard etc. to capture the work of teams.
+Use shared document(s) or a collaboration board in tools like Mural, Miro, Concept Board, JamBoard etc. to capture the work of teams in breakout rooms.

 Usual or Expected Outcomes: A deeper understanding of each groups work